-Sarawak & Kalimantan: Day 1 Our Borneo birding tour, covering both Malaysia and Indonesia, begins this afternoon at Kota Kinabalu airport in Malaysia’s Sabah state in northern Borneo, from where we will transfer to the town of Beaufort for an overnight stay.
+Sarawak & Kalimantan: Day 1 Our Borneo birding tour, covering both Malaysia and Indonesia, begins around midday at Kota Kinabalu airport in Malaysia’s Sabah state in northern Borneo.
+From there we will transfer to the town of Beaufort for an overnight stay.

 Additional species we are likely to encounter today include the endemic Yellow-rumped Flowerpecker, Black-bellied Malkoha, Grey-rumped Treeswift, Long-tailed Parakeet, Common Hill Myna, Grey-and-buff Woodpecker, Diard’s Trogon, Oriental Dwarf Kingfisher, Glossy Swiftlet, Oriental Magpie-Robin, House Swift, Asian Palm Swift, Collared Kingfisher, Blue-throated Bee-eater, Pacific and Barn Swallows, Dark-necked Tailorbird, Ashy Tailorbird, Chestnut-rumped, Fluffy-backed and Chestnut-winged Babblers, Yellow-vented Bulbul, Pied Triller, Malaysian Pied Fantail, White-breasted Wood Swallow, Black Hornbill, Pink-necked Green Pigeon, Olive-winged Bulbul, Asian Glossy Starling, Olive-backed Sunbird, Eurasian Tree Sparrow Spotted and Zebra (or Peaceful) Doves, Greater Green Leafbird, Ruby-cheeked, Copper-throated, Olive-backed and Brown-throated Sunbirds, Dusky Munia and Chestnut Munia.